Jersey trusts and foundations are in great demand amongst Muslim clients

 In fact, we have an urgent incorporation service that allows a company to be incorporated in less than 24 hours, if all the required information is supplied.

-Regulation of Sukuk issues and other Islamic products is provided by the Jersey Financial Services Commission (the “JFSC”).
-The JFSC is familiar with Islamic products and they are processed in the same manner as other securities, as Jersey’s laws are broad enough to permit the issue of all types of Islamic instruments.
+The Jersey Financial Services Commission (JFSC) supports the regulation of Sukuk issues and other Islamic products.
+The JFSC processes Islamic products in the same manner as other securities, as Jersey’s laws are broad enough to support all types of Islamic instruments.

 Jersey trusts provide strong support for generational wealth planning, whether for family groups or for charitable and philanthropic institutions in the Gulf region.
 This is due to the similarity between Waqfs and trusts, together with our jurisdiction’s international reputation for trust management.